2014 Annual Report

 Executive Assistant: Marilyn Rustan

-The 2013 KRRRLP regional symposium, “Safety First” was a huge success with more than 50 delegates and vendors in attendance.
+The 2014 KRRRLP regional symposium, “Partners in Action” was a huge success with more than 70 delegates and vendors in attendance.
 The symposium continues to be the single biggest event of the year for the Program.
-Other educational activities include regular newsletters on current topics as well as presentations by the Laboratory Director.
+Other educational activities included presentations by the Laboratory Director at the various sites on current topics.

-A significant amount of time is spent travelling to each lab in addition to regular laboratory manager’s meetings and microbiology teleconferences.
-These visits and meetings provide a venue with which the laboratories can share their experiences and the Program can provide resources for the revision or implementation of quality processes in the individual laboratories.
+The laboratory director spent time travelling to each lab in addition to participating in regular laboratory manager’s meetings.
+These visits and meetings provide a venue by which the laboratories can share their experiences and the Program can provide resources for the revision or implementation of quality processes in the individual laboratories.

 Detailed Description of Activities